-As of December 2021, we include an assessment of potential new suppliers' ability to participate in EcoVadis as part of our new sourcing process.
+In 2022, we included an assessment of potential new suppliers' ability to participate in the EcoVadis assessment process as part of our new sourcing process.
 This assessment is part of the Request for Information (RFI) and Request for Proposal (RFP) phases.
-In 2021, four out of seven RFI/RFP events requested details of EcoVadis status.
+In 2022, four out of seven RFI/RFP events requested details of EcoVadis status.
 The remaining three did not require assessment due to the type of service.
-Convatec requests the commitment of newly engaged suppliers to completing EcoVadis with a 6-month period from contract award.
+Convatec requests the commitment of newly engaged suppliers to completing the EcoVadis assessment within a 6-month period from contract award.